My Top 6 Preservatives to Avoid!

 6 PRESERVATIVES TO AVOID:

 There is an ongoing debate about the safety of BHA (Butylated hydroxyanisole) and BHT (Butylated hydroxytoluene), both petroleum-derived antioxidants commonly used to prevent rancidity in fats and oils.
-Although BHA, which is a heat-stable additive used in baked products, is a suspected carcinogen and banned in the UK (in instant foods), in parts of Europe and in Japan, the US Food and Drug Administration categorises it as GRAS (generally regarded as safe).
+Although BHA, which is a heat-stable additive used in baked products, is a suspected carcinogen and banned in the UK (in instant foods), and highly regulated and restricted in parts of Europe and in Japan.
+Althouth, the US Food and Drug Administration categorises it as GRAS (generally regarded as safe), it is classified by the World Health Organisation’s International Agency For Research On Cancer as a suspected carcinogen.

 Found in: